Germany's Siemens to cut 2,700 jobs | DW | 18.06.2019

-German industrial equipment maker Siemens announced on Tuesday that it is to cut 2,700 jobs from its power generation division, 1,400 of which in Germany.
+German industrial equipment maker Siemens announced on Tuesday that it will cut 2,700 jobs in its power generation division, 1,400 of them in Germany.

-The layoffs, the company said, will take place over several years, the company said.
-Its bases in Berlin and the Bavarian city of Erlangen will be most affected by the cuts.
+The layoffs would take place over several years, the company said.
+Its bases in Berlin and the Bavarian city of Erlangen would be most affected by the cuts.

 Executive board member Lisa Davis said the measures would "help us to create more growth opportunities."

-These latest cuts from Siemens comes in addition to the 10,400 positions from its core units it announced last month.
+These latest cuts from Siemens come in addition to the 10,400 positions from its core units it announced last month.
 The company intends to cut costs by €2.2 billion by 2023.

 Siemens CEO Joe Kaeser plans to float the division on the stock exchange by September of next year.